KarolisRam/MineRL2021-Intro-baselines/README.md

 ## Credits
-Thank you to [Anssi Kanervisto](https://github.com/Miffyli) for developing the Behavioural Cloning part of the baselines.
+Thank you to [Anssi Kanervisto](https://github.com/Miffyli) for developing the Behavioural cloning part of the baselines.